-Slack & Davis attorney Ladd Sanger contributed to this KWTV-DT (News 9) story about the February 22 crash of a medical helicopter in Oklahoma City.
+Slack Davis Sanger attorney Ladd Sanger contributed to this KWTV-DT (News 9) story about the February 22 crash of a medical helicopter in Oklahoma City.

 OKC Medical Helicopter Crash The Second In Two Months

 February 22, 2013

 Two crew members were killed and a third injured when a medical helicopter crashed in northwest Oklahoma City.